alucky4416/LvHostsEdit4cRIO/README.md

 ## Usage

-You need to change permissions on the /etc/hosts file.
+You must be change permissions on the cRIO's /etc/hosts file.
 Network Connection between PC and cRIO. and then SSH login to cRIO.

     # su admin